open-mmlab/mmpretrain/docs/tutorials/pytorch2onnx.md

 - `--output-file`: The path of output ONNX model.
 If not specified, it will be set to `tmp.onnx`.
 - `--shape`: The height and width of input tensor to the model.
 If not specified, it will be set to `224 224`.
 - `--opset-version` : The opset version of ONNX.
 If not specified, it will be set to `11`.
-- `--dynamic_shape` : Determines whether to export ONNX with dynamic input shape.
+- `--dynamic-shape` : Determines whether to export ONNX with dynamic input shape.
 If not specified, it will be set to `False`.
 - `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.